Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Related Works

+Reconstruction-based QC techniques~\cite{valindria2017reverse,galati2021efficient,wang2020deep} are detached methods that circumvent the limitations of metric-specific approaches.
+These techniques generate a pseudo-ground-truth (pGT) mask associated with a given image and its corresponding predicted segmentation, enabling the estimation of quality scores for the predicted segmentation.
 Early reconstruction-based QC approaches~\cite{valindria2017reverse,Robinson2019Automated}, relied on atlas propagation strategies.
 These registration-based methods assess segmentation quality by measuring the spatial overlap between the predicted mask and a set of reference atlas images.
 The underlying assumption is that a high-quality prediction will align well with at least one of the atlas images.
 However, the strategy depends on accurate image registration, which can be computationally expensive~\cite{galati2021efficient} and is prone to failure.
 Moreover, it requires access to annotated ground truth data at inference time.